keisanki/DM42_programs/README.md

 detailed listings of all programs.
 Please look at both files for the details of the included programs and their individual inner workings.

 The main frontend program is FORT.
 In the menu one defines the control voltages `H-VLT` and `V-VLT` of the horizontal and vertical FORT lasers.
 These are internally converted into laser powers.
 With these basic settings use `CALC` to calculate the trap position, its frequencies and depth.
 The results are accessed via `G SAG` (the gravitational sag atoms experience in the trap) and `FREQ` (a summary of the three trapping frequencies).
 Use `PLOT` to plot a vertical cut through the center of the trap on the display of the DM42.
-The identified trap position, the trap minimum and maximum are indicated by vertical and horizontal lines, respectively.
+The vertical zero position, the trap minimum and its maximum are indicated by vertical and horizontal lines, respectively.
 On the second page of the menu the atomic species can be selected (168Er, 174Yb, 7Li, 6Li) and the type of trapping lasers (either `1 µm` is active for a crossed FORT at 1064 and 1060 nm, or it is not selected and a FORT operating at 1550 nm is assumed) can be selected.
 Finally, with `PRNT` a complete summary of the laser setup, the trap geometry and a plot of the trap potential is printed to an IR printer such as the HP 82240A.

+!(Plot of a shallow FORT potential)[images/FORT.png]

 Plotting relies on the excellent `DISPLAY` program originally presented by Bill in the [SwissMicros